emilyjspencer/Bookmarks/README.md

  As a user,
  So that the bookmarks I save are useful,
  I want to only save a valid URL

+ As a user,
+ So that I can describe what the bookmarks are
+ I want to be able to add a comment or comments to a bookmark
  ```